Leandro (footballer, born 1978)

-Leandro Gil Miranda da Silva (born 19 April 1978), known as just Leandro, is a Brazilian footballer who started his career with Bangu Atlético Clube.
+Leandro Gil Miranda da Silva (born 19 April 1978), known as just Leandro, is a Brazilian former footballer.

 Leandro signed a contract with Esporte Clube Barreira from April to July 2005.

 Leandro finished as the runner-up of 2005–06 Albanian Cup.

 He signed a contract with Duque de Caxias in April 2007, last until the end of year.
 He won 2007–08 Albanian Cup.